yujiri8/yujiri.xyz/software/oses.md

 Tried: 2020 summer

 * Good package manager.
-Colored output and ability to get more detailed info on uninstalled packages than other package mangers allow.
+Colored output and ability to get more detailed info on uninstalled packages than other package managers allow.

 ### <span class="bad">Arch</span>